dbrgn/django-mathfilters/README.rst

 Version Support
 ===============

-This module supports Python 2.6–2.7 and 3.2–3.4 as well as PyPy.
+This module supports Python 2.6–2.7 and 3.2–3.4 as well as PyPy and PyPy3.

-Supported Django versions are 1.1 to 1.6.
+Supported Django versions are 1.1 through 1.8.

 See https://travis-ci.org/dbrgn/django-mathfilters for the full build matrix.